Header Banner

-How To: Use Google Translate as a Proxy
+How to Use Google Translate as a Proxy

 Need to break out of the restrictions your school or workplace have on internet browsing?
 Maybe you want to waste some time on YouTube, check out some gaming action on Twitch, or simply just browse Facebook or Twitter.